 Simulations, especially in a field as complex as the medical industry, require high tech equipment in order to make the simulations as accurate and precise as possible.
 When it truly is a matter of life and death, precision is incredibly important.
 To achieve the best performance possible, GPUs are the best way to get high performance without adding a lot of additional hardware.
 Many servers today don’t have the room, power or cooling to accommodate high end GPUs.
-The One Stop Systems GPU accelerator can fit anywhere from 1-16 GPUs to add performance.
+One Stop Systems' GPU accelerators can fit anywhere from 1-16 GPUs to accomodate this needed performance.

 Medical simulations require large amounts of data to portray an accurate approximation.
 Considering the complexity of the human body and sheer amount of various surgeries, diseases and reactions to medications that can be simulated, a simulation system would need a lot of storage to store all of the data.
 The One Stop Systems Flash Storage Array can provide not only large amounts of storage but specifically fast storage.